dkwolf1/hass-security/docs/TROUBLESHOOTING_DEVICE_COLLECTOR.md

 /dev/sdd -d scsi # /dev/sdd, SCSI device
 ```

-Once you've verified that `smartctl` correctly detects your drives, make sure scrutiny is correctly detecting them as well.
+Once you've verified that `smartctl` correctly detects your drives, make sure hass-security is correctly detecting them as well.
-> NOTE: make sure you specify all the devices you'd like scrutiny to process using `--device=` flags.
+> NOTE: make sure you specify all the devices you'd like hass-security to process using `--device=` flags.

 ```bash
 docker run -it --rm \